Marpole, Vancouver

 Marpole Park

-The neighborhood's central gathering place, featuring sports fields, a playground, tennis courts, and a community centre that hosts programs for all ages.
-The park is a hub for youth sports leagues, summer camps, and community events throughout the year.
+Sports fields, playground, tennis courts, and a community centre with programs for all ages.
+Hub for youth sports and community events.

 Winona Park

-A beautifully maintained neighborhood park with mature trees, walking paths, a children's playground, and open green space.
-A favorite spot for dog walkers and families with young children.
+Mature trees, walking paths, playground, and open green space.
+Popular with dog walkers and young families.

 Oak Park